In June 2016, the Central Board of Direct Taxes (CBDT) repealed angel tax for startups. This article provides an overview on the same.

 c) Startups would need to get a certificate from the Inter-ministerial Board of Certification to get the status of startup.

 The said exemption will not apply to retrospective investments.
+You can get more tips here about the best investments!

 Thus the exemption does not being any massive relief due to multiple riders associated with definition of startup.